nagruy/mw-sse/README.md

 Download mw-sse directory, rename it to MwSSE and move it to $MEDIA_WIKI_PATH/extensions/ directory

-Add the following two lines in LocalSettings.php
+Add the following line in LocalSettings.php

 wfLoadExtension( 'MwSSE' );